JuanEcheagaray75/Data-Science-and-Math-Notes/college/semester-4/cryptography-analysis/introduction.md

 Every good cryptographic system must possess the following properties to be considered resilient to attacks

-- Confusion: to hide the relationship between the ciphertext and the key
+- **Confusion**: to hide the relationship between the ciphertext and the key
   - At a lower level, it means that each binary digit of the ciphertext should depend on several parts of the key
-- Diffusion: to hide the statistical relationship between the ciphertext and the plain-text
+- **Diffusion**: to hide the statistical relationship between the ciphertext and the plain-text
   - If we change a single bit of the plain-text, then around half of the bits in the ciphertext should change, and viceversa.

 ## Perfect Secrecy